zeromonio/zeromon/README.md

     * Clone this Ansible repository
     * Execute this Ansible playbook ([`setup.yaml`](setup.yaml))
 - Set up a `systemd` service ([`zeromon.sh`](zeromon.sh)) to execute the script that was just placed (`/usr/local/bin/zeromon.sh`) upon the servers next boot
-- Remove all SSH authorized keys from the root and `ubuntu` user accounts as well as clear the root user account bash history
+- Remove all SSH authorized keys from the `root` and `ubuntu` user accounts as well as clear the root user account bash history

-I then create an AMI from the running EC2 instance which I have just prepared with the above commands..
+I then create an AMI from the running EC2 instance which I have just prepared with the above commands.
 Upon the creation and boot of a second new EC2 instance using the AMI that was just created, `systemd` should execute `/usr/local/bin/zeromon.sh` which will install and configure Ansible before cloning this repository and executing its playbook to completely set up a working Zabbix installation.